 I'm currently a postdoc working on DNA origami (what's this?) and its hybridization with plasmonic nanocrystals for materials with arbitrary optical functions.
 As a graduate student, I focused on the synthesis and structural modification of palladium-based nanocrystals and their catalytic applications.
 I love both fields, and in the future I would like to integrate my skills in colloidal synthesis and DNA nanotechnology for the development of hybrid material platforms.
 I am also the president of postdoc teaching opportunities program (PTOP) at UC Berkeley.
-I like teaching and mentoring, that helps me to learn a lot myself too.
+We work together to create more opportunities for postdocs at UCB to get access to teaching-related resources.

 These tiny black rectangles are ~20 nm nanocubes made of a mixture of palladium and palladium hydride.
 I learned how to synthesize these beautiful nanocrystals with different shapes, sizes, and compositions.
 These features will affect their physicochemical properties and thereby their destination application.
 As a graduate student, I mainly focused on their applications on catalysis.